BenLiu104/DB-CMS/README.md

 ## Installation
-run command: npm install
+1. run command: npm install
-login to mysql server and run the schema.sql & seeds.sql in db folder.
+2. login to mysql server and run the schema.sql & seeds.sql in db folder.
+3. add .env file to configure database credential （credential information will be used in index.js line 11-12)

 ## Usage
 1. Go to project directory and run command: node index.js